-In contrast, believers are to speak truth (Ephesians 4:25), not sin when angry (v.
-26), work hard (v.
-28), encourage (v.
-29), and be kind, tenderhearted, and forgiving of one another (v.
-32).
+In contrast, believers are to speak truth (Ephesians 4:25), not sin when angry (Ephesians 4:26), work hard (Ephesians 4:28), encourage (Ephesians 4:29), and be kind, tenderhearted, and forgiving of one another (Ephesians 4:32).
 The contrast of grieving the Spirit includes, "Therefore be imitators of God, as beloved children.
 And walk in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God" (Ephesians 5:1-2).

 God's desire is for the believer in Christ to live differently than before coming to faith in Christ.
-Doing so brings God joy and will not quench or grieve the Spirit of God who lives within those who believe.
+Living as the "new self" we become through Jesus Christ brings God joy and will not quench or grieve the Spirit of God who lives within those who believe.

 Blasphemy against the Holy Spirit - What is it?